Join Us

 Starts Here

-Enrollment for the 2025–2026 school year is now closed.
-However, you can fill out the interest form to be notified when enrollment opens for 2026-2027 (K-8).
+Applications for the 2026–2027 school year are now closed.
+Fill out the interest form to receive future enrollment updates.

 As this will be our inaugural year, participation will be limited to boys in Kindergarten through 8th grade (Woodlands Trail and Navigators programs).
 We anticipate expanding to include high school-aged boys in the future.